skcalanderson2/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/plot2-1.png)

-The interval with the largerst mean of total steps is 835 given by `interval_mean[which.max(interval_mean$mean),1]`.
+The interval with the largest mean of total steps is 835 given by `interval_mean[which.max(interval_mean$mean),1]`.
 This clearly matches the plot above.